 The Electronic Medical Records Specialist Course provides students with a firm foundation in electronic record principles and practices, preparing them for entry-level positions in the field.
 Students begin with an introduction to the world of healthcare, and discover the terms relevant to health insurance today.
 The course offers a firm foundation in medical terminology.
 Students also explore various types of medical records and record management.
 The course ensures students have a good understanding of the process to release medical records and when consent is necessary.
 This course stresses the importance of healthcare law, as well as physician responsibilities.
 The basics of coding and billing is also covered in the course.
 Students work with practice management software to obtain hands-on skills.
-Finally, the course concludes with statistical calculations, which include census data, bed occupancy and length of stay, as well as morbidity and mortality rates.
+Finally, students learn about reporting by examining the explanation of benefits, secondary claims, denials and aging.
+The course wraps up with a final quiz that will prepare students for their future careers.